LimeChain/Rock-Node/docs/ingress/design-doc.md

             <br/>[backfill_manager.rs]<br/>
             - Periodically scans persistence for gaps.
             - Manages a queue of missing block ranges.
-            - Uses a `BlockAccessService` gRPC client to fetch blocks from peers.
+            - Uses a `SubscribeService` gRPC client to fetch blocks from peers.
         ")

         FilterTask("